 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Over the last few months I have been searching for a ground for flat up to £245,000 and identified one round the corner in Stansted I like with amenity areas and station nearby, the downside is that it only has 52 years on the lease.
-There is not much else in Stansted in this price bracket, so just wondered if I would be making a mistake purchasing a short lease?
+Over the last few months I have been searching for a ground for flat up to £305k and found one near me in Stansted I like with amenity areas and station in the vicinity, however it only has 49 remaining years left on the lease.
+I can't really find anything else in Stansted for this price, so just wondered if I would be making a mistake buying a short lease?

-If you require a home loan the shortness of the lease will be problematic.
-Discount the price by the amount the lease extension will cost if not already taken into account.
-If the existing owner has owned the premises for at least 2 years you may request that they start the process of the extension and pass it to you.
+Should you require a home loan the shortness of the lease will be an issue.
+Reduce the price by the amount the lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the property for a minimum of twenty four months you could request that they start the process of the extension and then assign it to you.
 An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
-You should consult your conveyancing solicitor about this matter.
+You should speak to your conveyancing solicitor about this matter.